nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

 \subsection{Scientific inference with nDspec}

 \textsc{nDspec} implements a range of classes to facilitate statistical inference with (multi-dimensional) X-ray data.
-At a high level, this interface is designed to help users compare models to various spectral-timing products, and derive meaningful parameter distributions for the underlying physical process.
-Two routes for inference exist: via optimization to obtain best-fit parameters, implemented in the optimization classes, and via Bayesian inference and Markov Chain Monte Carlo (MCMC) estimation.
-We recommend using the optimization interface primarily for exploratory purposes and to estimate a starting position for MCMC posterior estimation, and urge the user to make use of the MCMC interface to obtain robust posterior distributions for parameters relevant to the physical conclusions of any data analysis project.
+At a high level, this interface is designed to help users define and combine models for various spectral-timing products, compare these models to data, and derive meaningful parameter distributions for the underlying physical process.
+Two routes for inference currently exist, though \textsc{nDspec}'s modular framework enables straightforward integration of additional algorithms and libraries as they are developed and released.
+Current algorithms include optimisation to obtain best-fit parameters, implemented in the optimisation classes, and Bayesian inference and Markov Chain Monte Carlo (MCMC) posterior estimation.
+We recommend using the optimisation interface primarily for exploratory purposes and to estimate a starting position for MCMC posterior estimation, and urge the user to make use of the MCMC interface to obtain robust posterior distributions for parameters relevant to the physical conclusions of any data analysis project.